area73/particle-system-es6/README.md

 **Particle:** the _main object of this system that will be affected by forces.

-**Emmisor:** Entity that will spell particles at different speed and angle
+**Emitter:** Entity that will spell particles at different speed and angle

-**Filed:** A gravity field.
+**Field:** A gravity field.
 This gravity can be positive (it will attract particles), or negative (it will repel particles)

-There are other peaces to consider , the particle system itself were we set our scenario and a display system
+There are other peaces to consider like the particle system itself were we set our scenario and a display system

 ### <a name="patterns">Design Patterns</a>